History of Saitama Prefecture Course

 Menuma Shodenzan Kangiin Temple

-Menuma Shōdenzan Kangiin Temple is known as one of Japan’s three Shōten (Three Great Saints) and is said to bring blessings for all kinds of good fortune, such as the fulfillment of good marriage, safety in the home, protection from bad luck, and advancement in academics.
-In 2012, the main sanctuary of Menuma Shōdenzan Kangiin Temple was designated as a national treasure due to its skillfully constructed carvings, decorative modern architecture and because it was built using donations from the public, which is a rare occurrence.
-Events are held throughout the year, such as annual grand festivals and Setsubun festival during the spring and autumn.
+Menuma Shodenzan Kangiin Temple is known as one of Japan’s three holy temples and is said to bring blessings for matrimony, family health, fortune, and scholarly achievements.
+In 2012, the main sanctuary, “Kangiin Shotendo,” was designated as a national treasure due to its highly skilled carvings, modern decorative architecture and public funding of its construction.
+Events take place throughout the year, such as the annual grand festival and Setsubun festivals during the spring and autumn.

 Return by bus to Kumagaya Station.
 Chichibu Railway from Kumagaya Station to Gyodashi Station.
 15 minute walk.

-Oshi Castle Ruins and Gyōda City Local Museum
+Oshi Castle Ruins – Gyōda City Museum

-Oshi Castle is counted among one of the “7 famous castles” in the Kanto region.
-Built during the Bunmei era of the Muromachi period, it is known as the “Uki-jō (Floating Castle)” as it is said to have endured a water invasion by Ishida Mitsunari during Toyotomi Hideyoshi’s suppression of Kanto.
-This story was the model for the movie “Nobō-no-Shiro (The Floating Castle).”
-Currently, it is listed as one of the 100 most famous castles in Japan.
-The “Oshijyō Gosankaiyagura (Oshi Castle Three Story Turret)” was torn down during the Meiji period, rebuilt in 1988 and the inside turned into an exhibition room of the local museum, with a view of the whole city visible from the top floor.
+Oshi Castle is one of seven famous castles in the Kanto region, built during the civilization years of the Muromachi period.
+It is known as an “Uki-jō (Floating Castle),” as it is said to have endured the flooding of Ishida Mitsunari during Toyotomi Hideyoshi’s suppression of Kanto.
+The story of this castle was the model for the movie “Nobō-no-Shiro (The Floating Castle).”
+It is currently listed as one of Japan's Top 100 castles.
+The “Oshijyō Gosankaiyagura (Oshi Castle Three Story Turret)” was torn down during the Meiji period and rebuilt in 1988, with the inside turned into an exhibition room of the local museum, and a view of the entire city can be seen from the top floor.

 10 minutes

-Tabi to Kurashi Museum
+Tabi to Kurashi (Tabi and Life) Museum

-“Tabi to Kurashi (Tabi and Life) Museum” was formerly a tabi socks factory that delivered to stores under the name Bokuya Honten (Main Branch); most of the factory’s appearance was retained and the building reborn as a museum.
-At the museum, you can see demonstrations by tabi craftsmen, and for an additional cost, you can make your very own original tabi every second Sunday of the month.
+Tabi to Kurashi (Tabi and Life) Museum was originally a factory of tabi socks delivering to tabi stores under the name Bokuya Honten (Main Branch).
+The factory was reborn as a museum, retaining most of the original factory’s appearance.
+At the museum, demonstrations by individuals who used to be tabi craftsmen can be seen, and your own original tabi (additional cost) can be made every second Sunday of the month.

 City Loop Bus “Tourist Spot Loop Course Clockwise” Ride from “Shiyakushomae."
 Right in front of “Sakitama Kofun Koen-mae."